pyranid/pyranid/README.md

 The `integration` Maven profile runs Docker-backed PostgreSQL integration tests with Testcontainers and requires a working local Docker environment.
 The initial PostgreSQL image is pinned to `postgres:17-alpine`.

 The PostgreSQL integration profile currently covers core pgjdbc behavior such as JSONB, SQL arrays, `RETURNING`, temporal binding/mapping, and exception metadata.
 It does not run pgvector extension tests; verify pgvector manually if your release depends on that feature.

+Artifact signing and Maven Central publishing are isolated in the `release` profile.
+Use `mvn -P release deploy` only when publishing a release or snapshot; normal local and CI `verify` runs do not require GPG credentials.

 ## Production Notes